Gricha/website/website/posts/the-highest-quality-codebase.md

 -------------------------------------------------------------------------------
 ```

-**84 thousand!** We went 20k -> 84k on, keep in mind, improvements to the quality of the codebase.
+**84 thousand!** We went 20k -> 84k on "improvements" to the quality of the codebase.

 ```shell
 cloc . \